dronekeys/crates/README.md

 	terminate called after throwing an instance of 'boost::exception_detail::clone_impl<boost::exception_detail::error_info_injector<boost::system::system_error> >'what():  remote_endpoint: Transport endpoint is not connected
 	Aborted (core dumped)

-It is caused by roslaunch firing up the GUI before the simulation server has loaded.
-Here's a workaround.
+This is a known bug with Gazebo running on Trusty Tahr, and it is caused by a race condition between the Gazebo client and server, when gazebo plugins are compiled with debug flags.
+If you need to debug the simulator for some reason, here's a workaround that will prevent this error.
+This will also start the server in debug mode (assuming of course you've compiled crates with catkin_make -DCMAKE_BUILD_TYPE=Release) so you can drop to GDB and backtrace.

-	roslaunch sim sw.launch gui:=false
+	roslaunch sim sw.launch gui:=false bin:=server_debug
 	roslaunch sim gui.launch

-Note that you can debug any runtime issues with the simulator in debug mode

-	roslaunch sim sw.launch gui:=false bin:=server_debug

-If you experience any strange GCC errors when running the install scripts within a VM then you may be running out of memory.
+If you experience any strange GCC errors when running the install scripts within a VM then you're probably running out of memory.
 Try increasing the VM memory to 2GB and changing the variable NT=2 to NT=1 in the install scripts.

 	c++: internal compiler error: Killed (program cc1plus)